Did you know?

 And if you have not been legally charged for anything, then you do not need a lawyer to do it!

-Revenue Canada’s Voluntary Disclosure program, commonly referred to as tax amnesty or tax pardon, is a fairness program that allows for taxpayers to voluntarily declare income and file returns that have never been filed or have been filed incorrectly.
+Canada Revenue Agency ’s Voluntary Disclosure program, commonly referred to as tax amnesty or tax amnesty, is a fairness program that allows for taxpayers to voluntarily declare income and file returns that have never been filed or have been filed incorrectly.

 This program waives civil penalties and avoids criminal prosecutions for those who are volunteering to act in accordance with their legal responsibilities, as under the Customs Act, Customs Tariff, Income Tax Act and Excise Tax Acts by reporting their affairs before the Canada Customs and Revenue Agency (CCRA) begins any action or investigation.

 Persons that use this program will pay the taxes owing and interest but penalties will be waived.
 As well, policies exist that acknowledge uncontrollable circumstances and can provide relief from interest in certain situations.

 Non-residents are also accommodated, and if they meet requirements, can extend their submission of section 216 returns.

 This program also allows for anonymous disclosure under the No-Name Policy, which protects the identities of the complying taxpayers.